 This is somewhat dramatized in the movie.
 In The Impossible book, Joyce Smith mentions that something in Tommy Shine's spirit "prompted and almost pushed him to move in a different direction, straight toward the ice shelf."
 It was "a feeling as though someone were next to him guiding him."
 Using a ten-foot long pole with a hook on the end, he poked around the rocky bottom of the lake near the ice ledge and found John Smith.
 Tommy pulled John to the surface.
 Tommy Shine himself is never quoted talking about this spiritual nudge in the book, nor does he bring it up with his chief at the station.

 In the movie, Tommy Shine (Mike Colter) is also portrayed as being an agnostic who finds faith after witnessing the miracle of John Smith surviving the drowning.
-However, his religion is never discussed in the book and it appears that this spiritual transformation is fictional.
+However, his religion is never discussed in the book.
+It appears that this spiritual transformation is fictional.

 Yes.
+In the film, they are just texting, but in real life, they talked on the phone after first texting.
 "I'd talked to him moments before he went into the water," Joyce Smith said.
 "In fact, he basically hung up the phone from me and the ice cracked under [him], he went under.
 So that was around 11:30 a.m.
 They called me at 11:52 a.m. to tell me." -FOX 11

 In researching the Breakthrough true story, we learned that John Smith was without a pulse for about an hour.
 He'd spent 15 minutes under water and another 40-plus minutes without a heartbeat after he was pulled from the lake.
 It was during that time that he was technically dead.
 "No spontaneous respirations.
 No heart tones.
 In essence, he was cold and he was dead.
 He was gone," said Dr. Kent Sutterer, the ER doctor on duty that day.
 Dr. Sutterer is portrayed by Sam Trammell in the movie. -CBN